 Somers Primary School

 Established in 1937, Somers Primary School is situated just 250 metres from the beautiful shores of Westernport Bay in the close-knit beachside community of Somers.
-Our excellent reputation in the community has seen the school grow in the past few years to around 280 students, yet we still maintain a ‘small-school’ feel, where children and their families are known personally.
+Our excellent reputation in the community has seen the school grow in the past few years, yet we still maintain a ‘small-school’ feel, where children and their families are known personally.
 We are dedicated to the belief that learning and development enhances students’ lives and prepares them for success.
 We apply evidence-based approaches to support children’s development.
 This is how we ensure children are happy, engaged and making great progress at school.

 FOCUSED ON LEARNING

 Our primary focus is that all children are making maximum progress in their learning, across all aspects of the curriculum.
 All of our students are supported to achieve excellence in English, Mathematics, Science, Health and Physical Education, The Arts, Personal and Social Learning, Humanities, Languages and Digital Technologies.

 We know the importance of children feeling safe and secure at school, and work tirelessly to support our students’ positive mental health.
 Our school draws on a number of research-based approaches to supporting children’s overall wellbeing at school and in life.

 We believe that learning at school should be fun, and place students at the centre of all that we do.
 Our specialist programs, extra-curriculua activities, daily lunchtime activities, camps and excursions, student goal-setting and reflection on progress, and our Inspire and Horizons Programs provide a range of opportunities for your child to explore and develop their passions and interests.